AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     A (I + J) := P / 0;
     -- medium: divide by zero might fail

-The verification conditions are then given to an automatic prover.
-If every verification condition generated for a program can be validated by a prover, it means that no error will ever be raised at runtime when executing this program.
+GNATprove then passes these verification conditions to an automatic prover, stated as conditions that must be true to avoid the error.
+If every such condition can be validated by a prover (meaning that it can be mathematically shown to always be true), we've been able to prove that no error can ever be raised at runtime when executing that program.

 Modularity
 ---------------------------------------------------------------------

-For scalability reasons, GNATprove performs proof of program modularly on a per subprogram basis.
-To do this, it relies on preconditions and postconditions to properly summarize the input and output state of each subprogram.
-More precisely, when verifying the body of a subprogram, GNATprove assumes it knows nothing about the possible initial values of its parameters and of the global variables it accesses except what is stated in the subprogram's precondition.
-If no precondition is given, then no assumptions can be made.
+To scale to large programs, GNATprove performs proofs on a per-subprogram basis by relying on preconditions and postconditions to properly summarize the input and output state of each subprogram.
+More precisely, when verifying the body of a subprogram, GNATprove assumes it knows nothing about the possible initial values of its parameters and of the global variables it accesses except what you state in the subprogram's precondition.
+If you don't specify a precondition, it can't make any assumptions.

-For example, the following code shows the body of ``Increment`` can be successfully verified as its precondition constrains the value of its parameter ``X`` to be less than :ada:`Integer'Last`.
+For example, the following code shows that the body of ``Increment`` can be successfully verified: its precondition constrains the value of its parameter ``X`` to be less than :ada:`Integer'Last` so we know the overflow check is always false.

-In the same way, when a subprogram is called, GNATprove assumes its :ada:`out` and :ada:`in out` parameters and the global variables it writes can be modified in any way compatible with its postcondition.
-For example, since ``Increment`` has no postcondition, GNATprove does not know that ``X`` is smaller than :ada:`Integer'Last` after the call.
-Therefore, it cannot prove that the addition following the call to ``Increment`` cannot overflow.
+In the same way, when a subprogram is called, GNATprove assumes its :ada:`out` and :ada:`in out` parameters and the global variables it writes can be modified in any way compatible with their postconditions.
+For example, since ``Increment`` has no postcondition, GNATprove doesn't know that the value of ``X`` after the call is always less than :ada:`Integer'Last`.
+Therefore, it can't prove that the addition following the call to ``Increment`` can't overflow.

 .. code:: ada spark-report-all